singhpratik5/sleuthkit/docs/Testing_Plan.md

 ### Overview

 This section describes a new C++-based CLI test runner being introduced to improve the automation and consistency of testing command-line tools in Sleuth Kit (TSK).
-The runner reads a structured test definition file, executes the specified commands, and compares their outputs against expected results (both stdout and stderr), validating correctness, exit codes, and timing.
+The runner reads a structured test definition file, executes the specified commands, and compares their outputs against expected results (both stdout and stderr), validating correctness and exit codes.

 ### Test Definition Format